MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/skype-for-business-hybrid-solutions/skype-for-business-hybrid-solutions.md

 ![Skype for Business Hybrid configuration](../media/4580f2c8-7008-4c6e-826c-020d0f2d1636.png)

-For more information, see [Plan hybrid connectivity between Skype for Business Server and Skype for Business Online](plan-hybrid-connectivity.md) and[Deploy hybrid connectivity between Skype for Business Server and Skype for Business Online](deploy-hybrid-connectivity/deploy-hybrid-connectivity.md).
+For more information, see [Plan hybrid connectivity between Skype for Business Server and Skype for Business Online](plan-hybrid-connectivity.md) and [Deploy hybrid connectivity between Skype for Business Server and Skype for Business Online](deploy-hybrid-connectivity/deploy-hybrid-connectivity.md).

 ## Take advantage of Phone System in Office 365 (Cloud PBX)
 <a name="BKMK_CloudPBX"> </a>